EMDR

 Is EMDR Right for You?

-We provide culturally sensitive trauma therapy that acknowledges your unique lived experiences.
+We provide culturally relevant trauma therapy that acknowledges your unique lived experiences.
 If you are struggling with trauma, systemic oppression, or past painful experiences that continue to affect you.
 EMDR can be a powerful tool in accelerating the healing of trauma.
 However, it is not suitable for everyone.
 This type of therapy requires you to recall distressing memories; you must feel ready to engage in this process with appropriate emotional support.

 We offer a free 20-minute consultation and encourage you to contact us to determine whether EMDR will be suitable intervention for you.